Introduction: Why Most Software Projects Still Struggle

 Acceptance Criteria

-Each user story needs acceptance criteria—specific conditions that define "done":
+Each user story needs acceptance criteria that define specific conditions for "done":

 User Story: "As a customer, I want to reset my password."